 I added 10 new countries to my travel resume bringing my current country count to 115 (just typing that number gives me kind of a thrill).

 Some of the countries I visited this year were new destinations that I’d dreamed of visiting for many years – Easter Island and the Maldives.
-And some were favorite destinations I can’t help but re-visit anytime I’m in that part of the world, like Bangkok and Auckland.
+And some were favorite destinations I can’t help but re-visit anytime I’m in the neighborhood, like Bangkok and Auckland.

-Thanks to my blossoming relationship with Starwood Hotels & Resorts and the growing popularity of this blog (thanks entirely to all of you), I was able to experience two of their most amazing properties at a media rate that better fit my globe-trotting RTW budget.
+Thanks to my blossoming relationship with Starwood Hotels & Resorts (now owned by Marriott) and the growing popularity of this blog (thanks entirely to all of you), I was able to experience two of their most amazing properties at a media rate that better fit my globe-trotting RTW budget.

-Starwood’s newest W Retreat & Spa properties in Maldives and Koh Samui were jaw-dropping examples of exactly how I’d vacation if money were no object.
+The W Retreat & Spa properties in Maldives and Koh Samui were jaw-dropping examples of exactly how I’d vacation if money were no object.
 They were two of the most luxurious properties I’ve ever visited in the most visually-stunning locations imaginable.
-Now that I’ve experienced these two, I simply can’t wait to see the others (W Retreat Vieques, Puerto Rico and W Retreat Seminyak, Bali) which are definitely going on the RTW #8 itinerary!
+Now that I’ve experienced these two, I simply can’t wait to see the others (W Retreat Vieques, Puerto Rico and W Retreat Seminyak, Bali) which may be solid contenders for the RTW #8 itinerary!

-While my Starwood Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
-Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess and have probably completely ruined me for all future business travel.
-Thank you, Starwood.
-You still hold the record for leaving me utterly speechless in the greatest number of countries.
+While my Platinum status has scored me some amazing upgrades on past RTW trips, this year was a new high in luxury digs.
+Beautiful suites in Malta, Mauritius, Abu Dhabi, Bangkok, and Hong Kong and villas with private pools in Maldives and Koh Samui had me feeling a little like a princess.

 In case you missed any of the posts along the way, here they are again: